thbrown/softball-scorer/gcp/README.md

 ### Configuration

 Add/Modify the compute node to/in the src-srv config.js.
 Make sure you are mofifying your config, not the template config.
 If you don't see a local config file, do a build, it will be auto-generated for you based on the template.
-Alternativly you may copy the template file manually and rename it config.js.
+Alternativly, you may copy the template file manually and rename it config.js.
 The config file fragment should look something like this:

 ```
 ...